padamptey/padamptey.github.io/README.md

 Week 2 journal

 I met with my supervisor to discuss the research topic and schedules.
 We also discussed research interests and aims of the research.
 I research into researched the global fortune 100 companies for 2022 and their geographical dispersion.
 I was able to gather further existing literature on these organizations.
 It was interesting to note how the same companies keep swapping positions in the rankings.

+Week 3 journal

+I started my research with a survey the governance policies of the first fifteen (15) fortune hundred (100) for the year ending 2022 to observe and isolate processing concerns found.
+The idea is to harvest enough data for the second stage of the research.
+We shall have the opportunity to discuss possible solutions or triggers or rules that can be developed to purge them.
+I also submitted the report for M1 in the dream research schedule.